ajh30117/portfoliowebsite/content/sections/about/about.md

 imageSrc: "../../images/profile shot.jpg"
 imageAlt: "Profile shot"
 ---
-As a technical writer and copywriter for tech, my goal is always to communicate complex information simply and concisely to a *human* audience.
+I'm a vision-driven Technical Writer for enterprise software with over three years of experience developing effective documentation and online content solutions for tech products.
+My specialties and interests include cybersecurity, structured authoring, docs-as-code, web accessibility, open source software, and learning design.

+My goal as a technical writer is to communicate complex information to users in clear, concise, and digestible way.
+I incorporate ideas from learning design, UX writing, and psychology to deliver high-quality content solutions that empower users to consume information and use products with ease.

-My portfolio contains a diverse range of writing samples including online help pages, user manuals, web copy, and long-form B2B marketing content.
+My portfolio contains a diverse range of writing samples including online help, user manuals, web copy, blog articles, and B2B marketing content.

-My writing style is minimalistic.
-I focus on writing with fewer words, and more purpose.
-The results speak for themselves.

-My current tech and learning interests are low-code/no-code solutions, static site generators, F/OSS, API documentation, and AI writing.